Last Updated on: 4th September 2023, 02:53 pm

 You may be forgiven for thinking that hermit crabs have iron constitutions, capable of eating anything.
 After all, if they survive in the wild by scavenging, they must occasionally find undesirable foods.

 As per The Biological Bulletin, hermit crabs avoid foods that have made them unwell.
-The journal describes this as “serious physiological upset,” typically associated with emotional responses.
+The journal describes this as a “serious physiological upset,” typically associated with emotional responses.